olleharstedt/subsetphp/README.md

        Infer arrays of object posted to functions (structural typing?)
        Rewrite nbody with functions
        Fix for-loop bug (`for ($i = 10; $i < 5; $i += 1)`, should not enter loop)
+- 0.3: Call php.net functions - how?
+E.g. var_dump, mysqli.
-- 0.3: Make a static home-page using subsetphp, compare with PHP.
+       Make a static home-page using subsetphp, compare with PHP.
 - 0.4: Make a dynamic home-page?
 - 0.4: Do all (or some?)
 "99 problems" in subsetphp (details here: https://www.reddit.com/r/ProgrammingLanguages/comments/16gtqg/say_you_are_trying_to_design_a_programming/)
 - 1.0: Convert something (part of a framework?) to subsetphp and run it, benchmark.